 3 Part mini-Blog Series

 Lymphoedema is a common side affect after cancer surgery and radiation therapy.
 It can appear months or even years following cancer treatment.
 Lymphoedema is the build up of large amounts of protein-rich fluid (called Lymph) which results in swelling in one or more limbs of the body.
 It often occurs when the lymphatic vessels or nodes have been damaged after chemotherapy, radiotherapy or surgery.

-It can’t be cured, but it can be reduced and managed with appropriate physiotherapy care.
+While it can’t be cured completely, it can be reduced and managed with appropriate physiotherapy care.
 Treatment for lymphoedema is called ‘complex decongestive physiotherapy’ and is aimed at reducing swelling through massage, bandaging, compression garments, exercises and skin care.
 The earlier it is assessed, diagnosed and treated, the better the outcome.

-Total Physiocare has a physiotherapist who is highly experienced in the management of lymphoedema following cancer treatment.
-Anna has over 15 years experience in this field of physiotherapy.
+Total Physiocare has Lymphoedema Physiotherapists who can assist in the management of lymphoedema following cancer treatment.

 Although there is no way to know for sure whether you will develop lymphoedema after cancer therapy, you can certainly help yourself minimise the risk of developing it.
 After your one on one session with Anna, will leave you with: